Tunisia holidays

 Temperature: Mid-30s (°C) in July and August.

-If you’d prefer a slightly cooler climate, spring or autumn are the best times to visit Tunisia.
+Prefer a slightly cooler climate?
+Spring or autumn are the best times to visit Tunisia.
 Temperatures hover around the mid-20s, so you’ll feel more comfortable.

 No matter what time of year you visit, make sure you carry bottled water at all times, especially if you’re going sightseeing.